 The Bureau of Labor Statistics develops the National Employment Matrix as part of its ongoing Employment Projections program, and it presents employment for approximately 300 detailed industries and 800 detailed occupations.
 Data from the matrix underlie the data on this website and the information on occupational employment growth presented in the Occupational Outlook Handbook.

-The occupational structure of the National Employment Matrix is based on the structure used by the OES program, which is currently using a hybrid classification system as it transitions from the 2010 to the 2018 Standard Occupational Classification (SOC) system.
+The occupational structure of the National Employment Matrix is based on the structure used by the OEWS program, which is using a classification system based on the 2018 Standard Occupational Classification (SOC) system.

 Data on self-employed workers are based on Current Population Survey (CPS) data for equivalent occupations.
 A crosswalk is used to distribute CPS data to occupations in the National Employment Matrix.